 - Crumpets are toasted, whereas pikelets are eaten fresh.

-Over the last couple of years I've modified mum's original pikelet recipe I grew up with to be a healthier sugar free pikelets recipe.
+Over the last couple of years I've modified the original pikelet recipe I grew up with to be a healthier sugar free pikelets recipe.

 TIP: You do need to have a bit of patience whilst making these sugar free pikelets as you need to be ready at the stove top for dropping the batter into the pan and flipping.

-If you're looking for a good pikelet recipe that would give you awful sugar highs and is loaded with calories, this is for you.
+If you're looking for a banana pikelets recipe that would give you awful sugar highs and is loaded with calories, this is for you.
 They are easy to make, and a fun way to spend a lazy Sunday afternoon in the kitchen.

 Looking for some other healthy sweet treats to satisfy your sweet tooth and keep cravings under control?
-How about these sugar free chocolate chip muffins with blueberries, sugar free bliss balls, peanut butter date cookies or this sugar free and wheat free banana bread.
+How about this sugar free lemon loaf with lemon drizzle, sugar free bliss balls, peanut butter date cookies or this sugar free and wheat free banana bread.

 Like what you see?
 Follow me on Facebook or Pinterest!
 Did you try a recipe?
 Tag me on Instagram: @mysugarfreekitchen, and leave a comment & star rating!